Scurvyez/PixelWizardry/README.md

 ## About

-Pixel Wizardry (PW) is a RimWorld mod that does two things.
-Firstly, it makes the game more accessible to those with color blindness.
-Secondly, it acts as a framework for other modders by introducing new shaders for their mods and textures.
-These new shaders for use by other modders primarily consist of effects similar to Photoshop's blending modes such as Linear Burn and Multiply.
-PW was born out of a desire to see more people enjoy RimWorld in its full glory and as a means of practicing shader development for myself.
-The base game does not account for color blindness at all and with how popular RimWorld has become I thought it was only appropriate to fix that.
+Pixel Wizardry (PW) is a RimWorld mod.
+It primarily acts as a framework for other modders by introducing new shaders which can be used as fullscreen or thing-specific effects.
+PW was born out of a desire to practice shader development for myself.

 ## Goals

-1. More accessibility options for the in-game map view (Protanopia, Protanomaly, Deuteranopia, Deuteranomaly, Tritanopia, Tritanomaly, Achromatopsia, and Achromatomaly color blind modes).
+1. Modder texture versatility (Linear Dodge, Linear Burn, Multiply, Screen, Subtract, RGB to HSV, Transparent RGB to Grayscale, and Transparent RGB to Black shaders).
 [DONE]
-2. Modder texture versatility (Linear Dodge, Linear Burn, Multiply, Screen, Subtract, RGB to HSV, Transparent RGB to Grayscale, and Transparent RGB to Black shaders).
+2. Full-screen shader for enhanced control of Hue, Saturation, and Value.
 [DONE]
-3. Full-screen shader for enhanced control of Hue, Saturation, and Value.
-[DONE]
-4. Add color blind functionality to all GUI elements as well.
-5. Suggestions welcome!
+3. Suggestions welcome!

 ## How-to-Use